evgenyb/evgenyb.github.io/_posts/2021-01-28-kubernetes-service-proxy.md

 * `http://servicec.foobar.svc.cluster.local/`

 Not only that requires changes at all 3 applications, but also may cause a possible down time at `AppC` during the migration period.
 In real life, with hundreds of applications migrating to several namespaces, that can cause even longer down time and depending on the dependency graph, can require a lot of deployment orchestration during transition period.
 Not to mention that it might be that some of the applications can't be re-configured and re-deployed at the moment.
-All these factors forced us to think how can we do such a migration with close to zero down time.
+All these factors forced us to think how we can do such a migration with close to zero down time.

 ## Proxy with ExternalName Service type

-The solution that we came up with was to introduce a proxy-service at the old namespace with the same name as service being migrated, pointing to the service in new namespace.
+The solution that we came up with was to introduce a proxy-service at the old namespace with the same name as service being migrated, pointing to the service in the new namespace.

 ![proxy](/images/2021-01-27-final.png)